Conceptual Belief-Informed Reinforcement Learning: Experiment

 \section{Experiment}

-\paragraph{Running Setting}Evaluation is based on \textit{Feasible Cumulative Rewards}, where higher values indicate better performance, averaged over three seeds (123, 321, 666).
-Conceptual clustering within CCF is simulated via clustering algorithms that group similar state-action pairs into latent categories (Appendix).
-All methods use identical hyperparameters and are implemented on the XuanCe benchmark suite \citep{liu2023xuance}, with full configurations in Appendix E.4.
+\textbf{Experimental setup:} Evaluation is based on \textit{Feasible Cumulative Rewards}, where higher values indicate better performance, averaged over three seeds (123, 321, 666).
+The evaluation spans a wide range of environments, including Classic Control, Box2D \citep{catto2005iterative}, MetaDrive \citep{li2022metadrive}, MuJoCo \citep{todorov2012mujoco}, and Atari \citep{bellemare2013arcade} domains.
+Conceptual clustering is simulated using clustering algorithms that group similar state-action pairs into latent categories.
+All methods employ identical hyperparameters and are implemented on the XuanCe benchmark suite \citep{liu2023xuance}.